j2park2025/grammar/README.md

     python manage.py runserver
     ```

-Once done, you can access the website on localhost:8000
+Once done, you can access the website on localhost:8000/grammar/
 The image below is a sample output of the website:
 ![sttgrammarscreenshot](sttgrammarscreenshot.png)

+How to use the website:
+1. Go to the link localhost:8000/grammar/
+2. Read the instructions on how to use the site
+3. Choose between 5~40 seconds length of audio recording
+4. Press the submit button underneath the time span given
+5. Immediately start speaking to the mic
+6. Wait about 10-30 seconds after the speaking time has eneded

+For technical deftails, please find [Document](listen_check/README.md)